tanay-pingalkar/oral/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: template
-about: describe bug,feature request or errors.
-Or whatever related to this project.
+about: describe bug,feature request, error or whatever related to this project.
 title: ''
 labels: ''
 assignees: ''